Geomagnetic indoor positioning without beacons or hardware - the reality of a flawed system

-In theory, geomagnetism could deliver an accurate indoor positioning solution without the expense of purchasing, installing, and maintaining infrastructure equipment.
-Unfortunately practical, real-world results don’t bear out the theory.
+In theory, geomagnetism could deliver an accurate indoor positioning solution without the requirement of purchasing, installing, and maintaining infrastructure equipment.
+Unfortunately practical, real-world results don’t always bear out the theory.

 geomagnetic-banner